wasmerio/wasmer/lib/compiler-singlepass/README.md

 ## Requirements

-At the moment, this crate depends on Rust nightly to be compiled, as it uses `dynasm-rs` which can only be compiled in Nigthly.
+At the moment, this crate depends on Rust nightly to be compiled, as it uses `dynasm-rs` which can only be compiled in Nightly.